Oklahoma Sales Tax

 There are only a small number of exceptions in the state.
 Combined with the updated and refined nexus laws, it’s important to ensure you know exactly what goods or services you offer that might be subject to Oklahoma sales tax.

-For any business that is considered to have sales tax nexus in the state, you must register for an Oklahoma sales tax permit.
+For any small business that is considered to have sales tax nexus in the state, you must register for an Oklahoma sales tax permit to ensure tax compliance.
 To do so, you can register directly through the state’s online portal at The Taxpayer Access Point.
 There is also a paper application available in Packet A – Oklahoma’s business registration paperwork.
 Be sure to check for this on the Oklahoma Tax Commission website, however, to ensure it is still available.
 Oklahoma also allows businesses to file in person in Oklahoma City or Tulsa.